-From the complex categories, parent prompts predicted both receptive and expressive language whilst encouraging language predicted expressive language six months later.
+From the complex categories, ‘parent prompts’ predicted both receptive and expressive language whilst ‘encouraging’ language predicted expressive language six months later.
 These findings support previous research that has demonstrated the significant value of these strategies to support early child language development by encouraging the child to verbalise via a variety of different questioning techniques and through praise, repetition and expansions (Hart & Risley, 1995; Flynn & Masur, 2007; Levikis et al., 2015; Masur et al., 2005; Merz et al., 2014; Tamis-LeMonda et al., 2014).
-The findings obtained for the two simple indices of parental language also corroborate previous research that has indicated a positive relationship between the overall quantity and diversity of parental language and subsequent gains in child language outcomes (Goldin-Meadow et al., 2014; Hart & Risley, 1995; Huttenlocher et al., 2010; Rowe et al., 2012).
-The two simple indices of language were consistently predictive of enhanced child language outcomes and in light of this, it is suggested that simple indices of parental language may prove complmentary to current methods for the identification and targeting of families most in need of early intervention and support, for example via parent training.
+The findings obtained for the two simple indices of parental language (total words and total different words) also corroborate previous research that has indicated a positive relationship between the overall quantity and diversity of parental language and subsequent gains in child language outcomes (Goldin-Meadow et al., 2014; Hart & Risley, 1995; Huttenlocher et al., 2010; Rowe et al., 2012).
+The two simple indices of language were consistently predictive of enhanced child language outcomes and in light of this, it is suggested that simple indices of parental language may prove complementary to current methods for the identification and targeting of families most in need of early intervention and support, for example via parent training.

 Strengths

 The main strength of the current study is that the measures of parental language were coded from video-recorded free-play observations conducted in the home.
-An independent researcher who received minimal training conducted inter-rater reliability checks and the high levels of reliability achieved reflects the ease with which these measures can be calculated from recordings of parents and children in typically busy home environments.
-In addition, the data relating to the two simple measures of parental language can be gathered relatively quickly and could be integrated into current service delivery provided by health visitors and other Early Years staff as part ongoing monitoring and assessment of a childs developmental progress over the first three years.
+An independent researcher, who received minimal training, conducted inter-rater reliability checks and the high levels of reliability achieved reflects the ease with which these measures can be calculated from recordings of parents and children in typically busy home environments.
+In addition, the data relating to the two simple measures of parental language can be gathered relatively quickly and could be integrated into current service delivery provided by health visitors and other Early Years staff as part ongoing monitoring and assessment of a child’s developmental progress over the first three years, e.g. a Health Visitor could observe for 10 to 15 minutes and tally the words on a brief score sheet.

 Limitations

-The main limitation is that the current study is opportunistic and employed an adapted version of the Hart and Risley (1995) scheme with 15-minute speech samples collected during naturalistic free-play.
+The main limitation is that the current study is opportunistic, i.e. uses previously collected data, and employed an adapted version of the Hart and Risley (1995) scheme with only 15-minute speech samples collected during naturalistic free-play.
 Previously, Hart and Risley (1995) developed five parental language variables, using the 30 categories derived from 60-minute averaged speech samples taken from a variety of daily routines.
 These five measures were developed based on their relation to child development data and demonstrated strong associations with socioeconomic disadvantage, child vocabulary, and vocabulary growth at three years.
 For the current study the three complex categories were developed from relations within the dataset.
 The methodological differences between the two studies may have impacted upon the results.
 For example, larger speech samples taken from daily routines might have been more representative of everyday parent-child interaction, and category assembly based upon relations with child language measures post-intervention may have produced similar levels of construct and predictive validity to those previously described by Hart and Risley (1995).